kubernetes/enhancements/keps/sig-release/20200122-kubernetes-yearly-support-period.md

 * Staff patch releases for one more branch for ~3-4 more months
   * Feedback from SIG Release received, see [SIG Release meeting discussion](https://docs.google.com/document/d/1Fu6HxXQu8wl6TwloGUEOXVzZ1rwZ72IAhglnaAMCPqA/edit#bookmark=id.mi11nk75iohl).
 * Maintain CI for one more branch for ~3-4 more months
-  * Modifying test job and infrastructure patterns may need deprecated on a slower schedule or backwards compatibility with older style tests in older branches may need maintained longer.
-This is a problem already today (e.g.: bootstrap.py went out of support, but was still in use in release-1.14 branch CI during the end of that branch’s lifetime).
+  * Modifying test job and infrastructure patterns may need to be deprecated on a slower schedule or backwards compatibility with older style tests in older branches may need maintained longer.
+This is a problem already today, in that images and jobs need to be maintained for all branches already, but adding another version will make it worse.
 * Formalize turn-down timing of CI/ for oldest release and patch acceptance criteria for release branch:
   * Historically this trailing period outside of support was squishy ("wait a little while, cut a final patch release, turn down jobs").
 It is currently specified that oldest release branch CI support is turned off at the time when the newest, under-development release branch is created.
 This happens at the first ‘beta’ release, e.g.: ‘1.16.0-beta.0’.
 Due to an implementation detail where branches are referred to by “dev”, “beta”, “stable1”, “stable2”, “stable3” there is a rotation of marker variables at the point of new branch creation.
 This is an automated process, run by the SIG Release subproject Release Engineering branch manager, and can be adjusted as needed.
 But while CI is running if a CVE or upgrade issue is encountered and resolution is able to be backported the community has intended to do so.
 In practice this has not been required.
   * This KEP proposes the rotation happen 2 months after the 1 year period, i.e.: 12+2 months patch ability.
 This constitutes 12 months of normal patch releases, plus a two month grace period for end users to plan and upgrade their clusters to a supported version.
 During this special 2-month grace period only critical security and upgrade fixes are acceptable on the branch.
 I.e.: